 One of four schools of higher education of The Christian and Missionary Alliance denomination, Simpson’s students come from all over the world—the majority from California.
 More than 30 percent of traditional undergraduates are first-generation college students, and ethnic diversity characterizes almost one-third of the population.

 Nearly two-thirds of Simpson’s full-time faculty members hold the highest degree in their field of study and come from major universities around the U.S. They are award-winning scholars, writers, and composers who choose to be in an academic environment where they can integrate faith and learning.
-With a ratio of one professor for every 11 students, Simpson offers an intensely personal classroom experience.
+Simpson University offers an intensely personal classroom experience.
 Students are encouraged to engage in original research projects with professors, resulting in publications and national presentations that boost their graduate school and career prospects.

 Get to know Simpson University